 This program prepares students for entry level positions as microcomputer support specialists, help desk representatives, and software application technicians.
-Students who plan to pursue a bachelor's degree in computer or management information science at a four-year college or university should fulfill the Associate in Arts degree requirements for the chosen transfer school.
+Students who plan to pursue a bachelor's degree in computer science, management information systems, or information technology at a four-year college or university should fulfill the Associate in Arts degree requirements for the chosen transfer school.